 You can recognise a deep stall by the glider getting "mushy" and the airflow around your ears decreasing.
 Flying in strong turbulence or exiting a deflation with too much brake applied can cause this situation.
-A wet glider also has a higher deep stall tendency.
-If you pass some rain, accelerate a little and never induce big ears in this situation.
+A wet glider also has a higher deep stall tendency, and you should do everything you can to avoid flying in the rain.
+If you do pass through some rain, accelerate a little and never induce a tip stall in this situation.